Ultravis66/HPC-Scripts/README.md

 bash queueStarsM.sh

-this script will submit multipe batchas as well
+this script will submit multipe batches as well

 example2.sim